internetarchive/sandcrawler/proposals/2020_pdf_meta_thumbnails.md

 Plan for processing/catchup is:

 - test with COVID-19 PDF corpus
-- run extraction on all current fatcat files avaiable via IA
+- run extraction on all current fatcat files available via IA
 - integrate with ingest pipeline for all new files
 - run a batch catchup job over all GROBID-parsed files with no pdf meta extracted, on basis of SQL table query